 Based on the PowerPC 603 CPU and running a stripped-down CD-ROM-based version of Mac OS, the resulting games machine is called the Pippin.
 Unfortunately, it’s a sales disaster.

 The Pippin shoulda been a contender

 The Pippin is one of those frustrating mid-1990s Apple tales that should have had a happy ending, but didn’t.

 The device served as an example of Apple licensing its Mac technology in hopes of diversifying its business portfolio.
 The idea was to bring in software revenue, rather than relying on shrinking Mac sales.
 Seemingly everyone demanded this type of strategy from Apple at the time.
 And on paper, the deal with Bandai made perfect sense.

 The Pippin ran a basic version of Apple software (it didn’t actually ship with an operating system, but one came baked into every Pippin CD-ROM sold).
 Japanese toymaker Bandai manufactured the game console — and bore the brunt of associated costs.
-Bandai, the company responsible for the (white hot in 1994) Power Rangers franchise, seemed a good business partner for Apple.
+Bandai, the company responsible for the (white-hot in 1994) Power Rangers franchise, seemed like a good business partner for Apple.

 Apple tries to get into gaming

 Creating a gaming console was certainly a departure for Apple, but it wasn’t any less of a departure than the iPod or iPhone later on.
 While Apple is not known as a gamer’s company these days, in the 1980s the Apple II absolutely fell into that category.

 Meanwhile, Apple competitor Sony was making a similar move with the PlayStation, which launched in Japan just 10 days earlier than the Pippin.
 In true lagging-behind-Apple style, Microsoft would take a (far more successful) crack at the market more than half a decade later with the 2001 launch of the first Xbox.